webview_app

 Routes

-Backend API that the frontend can call.
+• .get("/api/hello", hello) is a backend API that the frontend can call

 Frontend Integration